0glabs/0g-doc/docs/build-with-0g/compute-network/sdk.md

 await broker.ledger.addLedger(initialBalance);
 ```

-The `initialBalance` needs to be specified in A0GI units.
+The `initialBalance` needs to be specified in OG units.

 #### Add Funds